-On our previous family visit to Corsica included a surprising gourmet treat consisting of a Terre et Mer simple yet sophisticated starter: it may look and sound unusual but, believe me, the mix of smoked salmon with smoky charcuterie dried hams is amazing!
-The chiogga beetroot and spicy macaron adds that je ne sais quoi.
+On our previous family visit to my husband’s island of Corsica, we had a surprising gourmet treat consisting of this Terre et Mer simple yet sophisticated starter recipe.
+It may look and sound unusual but, believe me, the mix of smoked salmon with smoky charcuterie dried hams just works.
+Back at home, I added chiogga beetroot and apple slices (marinated in lemon juice) for an extra healthy crunch.
+However, adding this spicy macaron adds that je ne sais quoi WOW FACTOR.

 Or why not try them with a mini amuse-bouche of parsnip, round carrot and coriander soup?
 Round carrots, or Parisian carrots are round, short and dumpy and have an even sweeter flavour than normal carrots.

 Mini Tikka MacSala macarons are just as delicious with a Curried Cauliflower Velouté too, with a sunken, seared scallop or two…

 Tikka macarons, predominantly with cumin in them for spice, would also go well with this Moroccan Chicken & Prune Tagine.
 Why not?
 I found extra mini porcelain tagine dishes in Paris that could hide a mini cumin macaron in them for that extra fun surprise at the table.

 Thai Red/Green Curry Macarons

 Curry fans can make it hot under the mistletoe with the mini Thai curry macarons.
 Make them red or green, depending on your mood with a hint of coconut.
 Again, great with a Gin & Tonic but try them with food to get the party well and truly started.